kmh11/2clever/README.md

   2. cleverchat.py
   3. cleverbot_io.py

-Along with a setup.py file to create an exe.
+Along with a setup.py file to create a Windows executable.

 #### 2cleverchat.py
 Makes two cleverbots talk to eachother.